-Ámaris Wen (* in Stans, Switzerland) is a London-based recording artist, music producer, actor, and songwriter.
-Her most recent single ‘Time Traveler’ was released in 2021.
+Ámaris Wen (* in Stans, Switzerland) is a recording artist, music producer, actor, and songwriter.
+Her most recent single “Time Traveler” was released in 2021.
 She writes under the name A. W. Emersleben.

-As one of only a few female music producers, Ámaris’ skills in combining genres such as neo soul, R&B, and electronic have defined her music as being genre-defying.
-‘Creativity is my fuel,’ says Ámaris, ‘I can rely on it.
-I’d say that this is probably my actual skill.’
+As one of few female music producers, Ámaris’ skills in combining genres such as electronica, R&B, and pop have defined her music as being genre-defying.
+“Creativity is my fuel,” says Ámaris, “I can rely on it.
+I’d say that this is probably my actual skill.”

 Ámaris is very vocal on the protection of the oceans, and is an ambassador for the non-profit organization Big Blue Ocean Clean-up, which works to reduce plastic waste in the oceans.
-Her fantasy short story ‘Lagoona – a journey through the reef’, published in 2021, raises awareness for the disappearing of coral reefs and ocean pollution.
+Her fantasy story ‘Lagoona: A Journey through the Reef’, published in 2022, raises awareness for the disappearing coral reefs and ocean pollution.